iterative/dvc.org/content/blog/2022-01-27-stale-models.md

 with some modifications to work with DVC.

-The reason we're adding DVC and Studio to this project is to automate the way our model evaluation pipeline runs and to be able to share and review the results for each experiment run we do.
+The reason we're adding DVC and Studio to this project is to automate the way our model evaluation pipeline runs and to version our data as we get new data.
+We'll be able to share and review the results for each experiment run we do.
+One of the big problems in machine learning is collaboration, so making it easier to share models, data, and results can save your team a lot of time and frustration.

 ## Set up data drift reports